| CloserLook > Romans > Romans 9:1-33 |

 repentance."

-the sons of men is fully set in them to do evil."
-Ecclesiastes 8:11
+the heart of the sons of men is fully set in them to do evil."
+Ecclesiastes

-~ ~ ~ ~ ~ ~ No doubt, the Jews thought they had an exclusive right to God.
+~ ~ ~ ~ ~ ~ No doubt the Jews thought they had an exclusive right to God.
 As far as they were concerned, their natural heritage had cornered the market on His blessing.
 But they were wrong.
-As Rom.2:28-29 says --- "For he is not a Jew, which is one outwardly; neither is that
+As Romans 2:28-29 says --- "For he is not a Jew, which is one outwardly; neither is that

 circumcision, which is outward in the flesh: So then, when Jesus visited His people, He encountered both godly and ungodly Jews.
 Unfortunately, being influenced by their ungodly